salsabeel-tn/Resnet34-Image-classification-wit-AWS-Sagemaker/README.md

 # Resnet34-Image-classification-with-sagemaker
 In this project I used Resnet which is a pretrained model to classify different dog types availabe in the dataset provided by Udacity in its ND program.

 ## Project Set Up and Installation

-Enter AWS through the gateway in the course and open SageMaker Studio.
-Download the starter files.
-Download/Make the dataset available.
+use sagemaker UI to clone the repo and follow the steps in the starter notebook.

 ## Dataset
 Dog breed: consists of 3 sub atasets, train/test/evaluation.